Welcome to dotmagazine’s issue focusing on New Work and Digital Education.

 This means that companies transitioning to digitalized working environments face a range of challenges.
 Management processes and expectations will need to be updated to harmonize with New Work concepts.
 Ensuring the welfare and job satisfaction of staff, as Peer Bieber explains, is essential to recruiting and retaining well-qualified IT and technical specialists (read the interview “Attracting and Keeping Great Talent in an Employee’s Market”).
 Recruitment processes can also be modernized, as Jan Kirchner explains (read “How Recruitment Automation Can Boost Your HR Performance”).
 Ensuring ongoing professional development for all staff is also becoming an increasingly important responsibility for companies and governments, a topic I will come back to later.

-And, of course, having the right technology to enable mobile working is essential.
+And, of course, having the right technology to enable mobile working is essential (read article "Digital Infrastructure - The Unsung Hero").
 According to Detlev Artelt, “In addition to solid concepts and a new corporate culture, this requires a good technical infrastructure and tools for productive collaboration” (read the article “Bricks, Bytes, & Behavior: The Space, Tools, and Culture of New Work”).
 These tools are the basis of UCC – Unified Communications and Collaboration – without which New Work cannot function.
 In terms of the infrastructure, Harald Bender provides advice to companies on the choice of cloud-based solutions for communication and collaborative tools (read “The Rise of Cloud-Based Unified Communications & Collaboration”).

 Making working life easier

 What will digitalization bring to the world of work?
 One opinion is that it will make work increasingly more human.
 If you look back at how hard work was at the onset of industrialization, you can see that technical innovations have led to work being designed in an increasing human way.
 Digitalization is a way to continue this development and make work easier and less physically demanding.